Dr Gerard O'Grady

-I come from an SFL tradition and work mostly with spoken data in order to examine how the interpiay of lexico-gramamtical features and prosody signals textual and interpersonal meaning.
+I come from an SFL tradition and work mostly with spoken data in order to examine how the interplay of lexico-grammatical features and prosody signals textual and interpersonal meaning.

 With Tom Bartlett (Cardiff) and Rebekah Wegener (Aachen) I edit the book series Key topics in SFL

-I am on the editorial board of the jounral Functions of Language
+I am on the editorial board of the journal Functions of Language